renato-rudnicki/terraform-google-enterprise-genai/5-app-infra/README.md

 Inside the `source_repos` folder, the folders `artifact-publish` and `service-catalog` are seperate Cloud Build Repositories that have their own unique piplelines configured.
 These are used for building out in-house Docker images for your machine-learning pipelines and terraform modules that can be deployed through the Service Catalog Google Cloud Product.

-This repository contain examples using modules in `notebooks` in your interactive (development) environment, as well as deployment modules for your operational (non-production, production) environments respectively.
+This repository contain examples using modules in `notebooks` in your interactive (development) environment, as well as deployment modules for your operational (nonproduction, production) environments respectively.

 For the purposes of this demonstration, we assume that you are using Cloud Build or manual deployment.